Church of Our Saviour, Singapore: Opposition to repealing of homosexual conduct penal code 377a

 In 2007, a review of the Singaporean Penal Code suggested that code 377a, which criminalises homosexual conduct between males, be removed.
 The Church of Our Saviour responded by adding to its website a "position statement" stating its firm stand against homosexuality and that homosexuality is a sin against God.
 In addition, Senior Pastor Derek Hong gave various sermons on the issue.

 In a sermon in August 2007, titled "God's Church and Homosexuality", Hong insisted on the existence of an agenda by gay activists.
 In Hong's view, this agenda seeks to silence all ex-gay groups, eradicate anti-homosexuality groups such as churches, strive for legalising same-sex marriages, and strive to promote homosexuality as a viable lifestyle.

 An email allegedly written by Derek Hong in April 2007 has surfaced, encouraging acquaintances to influence public opinion and lobby the government.
-The email recommends a suggested format of writing and to protest to the Singaporean government feedback website at reach.gov.sg.
-While there is no evidence that Hong was indeed the author of the email, and Hong himself has issued no statement regarding it, the forum topics at reach.gov.sg had a large number of postings adopting the recommended format.
+The email recommends a suggested format of writing and to protest to REACH, a department under the Ministry of Digital Development and Information (MDDI) of the Singaporean government which is involved in connecting with citizens and gathering feedback on major issues.
+While there is no evidence that Hong was indeed the author of the email, and Hong himself has issued no statement regarding it, the forum topics at REACH's forums had a large number of postings adopting the recommended format.